Tutnall

 Tutnall is a village in the Bromsgrove district of Worcestershire.
 It is in the civil parish of Tutnall and Cobley which has a population of 1,543.
 The A448 used to run through the centre of the village, though this is now bypassed by a modern dual carriageway.
+The name Tutnall derives from the Old English Tottahyll meaning 'Totta's hill'.